 If you are a foreign national who wants to visit Switzerland for a short holiday, you will need a visa.
-This takes approximately three weeks to be processed and sent back to you.
+It takes approximately three weeks to be processed and sent back to you.
 If you book your holiday via Switzerland tours, your travel agent usually manages the visa applications.

-If you are applying from India, The visa fees for adults is Rs.
+What is the cost of a tourist visa in Switzerland?If you are applying from India, The visa fee for adults is Rs.
 4500 (excluding service fee).
 For children between 6-12 years of age, the visa fee to Switzerland is Rs.
 2700 (excluding service fee).

-You can pick between Single or Multiple Entry, based on your travel plans.
-If you book your holiday via any of the Switzerland Tour Packages available, your agent will take care of your visa applications.
+You can pick between Single or Multiple Entries based on your travel plans.
+Book your holiday via any of the Switzerland Tour Packages available.
+Your agent will take care of your visa applications.

-Yes, if you are an Indian travelling to Switzerland, you will need a Schengen 'Type C' Visa to visit the country on a holiday.
-If you need a Long Stay visa, you must apply for the National Visa which takes longer to process.
+Do Indians passports need a visa for Switzerland?Suppose you are an Indian travelling to Switzerland.
+In that case, you will need a Schengen 'Type C' Visa to visit the country on holiday.
+If you need a Long Stay visa, you must apply for the National Visa, which takes longer to process.

-It is advisable to have a minimum balance of INR 1.5 lakhs for a 10-day trip.
+How much bank balance is required for a Schengen visa?It is advisable to have a minimum balance of INR 1.5 lakhs for a 10-day trip.
 For a longer duration, a higher amount of up to INR 2-3 lakhs is expected.
-Maintain this balance for at least 3 months before you submit the application because your three-month bank statement might also be checked before approving your visa.
+Maintain this balance for at least three months before you apply because your three-month bank statement might also be checked before approving your visa.

-If you take into consideration all your meals, accommodations at 3-star hotels, sightseeing tours and airfare, the trip should cost you around INR 2 lakhs per person.
-But the best option is definitely to book from the many Switzerland Tour Packages available so that all expenses are taken care of and you enjoy a stress-free holiday.
+How much does it cost to tour Switzerland?If you consider all your meals, accommodations at 3-star hotels, sightseeing tours and airfare, the trip should cost you around INR 2 lakhs per person.
+But the best option is definitely to book from the many Switzerland Tour Packages available so that all expenses are taken care of, and you enjoy a stress-free holiday.

-The currency of Switzerland is Francs, which when converted to INR is approximately Rs.
+What's the currency of Switzerland?The currency of Switzerland is Francs, which, when converted to INR, is approximately Rs.
 74.

-A 7-night honeymoon package to Switzerland will cost you approximately INR 1,20,000 per person.
+What is the cost of a Switzerland honeymoon package?A 7-night honeymoon Switzerland package will cost you approximately INR 1,20,000 per person.

-The wisest thing to do is to pre-book all your flights, train tickets, and accommodation.
+How do I plan a budget for Switzerland?The wisest thing to do is to pre-book all your flights, train tickets, and accommodation.
 That way you only need to account for sightseeing and food.
 You can also choose to book all your sightseeing tours before getting to the destination.
 If you're a spontaneous traveller, keep aside at least 200 francs per day to manage all your expenses.
 You can alternatively book a Switzerland holiday package within your budget and travel at ease.